Selling Your Home in California: Legal Aspects You Need to Know

 How Can You Address Price Negotiations?

-If buyers think about these things, they can make their home more appealing, even if it has asbestos in it.
+If buyers consider these things, they can make their home more appealing, even if it has asbestos.

 What Are the Buyer’s Options and Rights?